“It’s the perfect place for a new start.”Copy link

-David and Teresa Baverstock have lived in rambling detached homes ‘in the middle of nowhere’.
-They’ve also enjoyed ultra modern living in a Far Eastern apartment block under endless blue skies.
+Mrs Baverstock moved to The Priory with her late husband David, having lived in rambling detached homes ‘in the middle of nowhere’.
+The couple enjoyed ultra-modern living in a Far Eastern apartment block under endless blue skies before deciding to move back to the UK permanently.

-“We wanted a home we could visit but lock up and leave while we were abroad,” said Mrs Baverstock.
-“We’ve lived in the Devon area for 38 years and our family are here so that’s where we started looking.”
+“We wanted a home we could visit but lock up and leave while we were abroad.
+We’d lived in the Devon area for 38 years and our family are here so that’s where we started looking.”

 The couple knew nothing about retirement communities but found The Priory on the internet.
-Their daughter visited the third floor apartment and insisted it was perfect.
+Their daughter visited the third floor apartment and thought it was perfect.

 “We have plenty of visitors and every one of them has been blown away by this place,” said Mrs Baverstock.
 “It’s the perfect place for a new start.
 You can’t help but make friends, it happens automatically.”